 With the current job market for recent graduates being more competitive than ever, employers increasingly want to see work experience from the new graduates that they hire.
 Therefore, the Faculty of Economics and Business offers students of all MSc programmes (except for the Research Master) the possibility of doing a Master Internship (MI).
-Next to 15 ECs on top of your Masters Degree, the MI offers you the opportunity to gain work experience, combine theory and practice and explore your career interests and skills.
+Next to 15 ECTS on top of your Masters Degree, the MI offers you the opportunity to gain work experience, combine theory and practice and explore your career interests and skills.

 Upon completion of this internship, you will be able to: